MohammedAffaq/js-school-project-MohammedAffaq/README.md

 - Verified the app runs smoothly in the browser using the compiled JS.

-## Task 5 – React + TypeScript: Component-Based Rebuild
+## Task 5 – React.
+Building Dynamic User Interfaces

 ### Description
 Rebuilt the Timeline App as a modern React application using TypeScript.
 Introduced component-based architecture for better modularity and scalability.